Shiro1214/Shiro1214.github.io/index.markdown

 <main>
     <section id="hero" class="visible hidden">
       <h2>Brief Bio</h2>
-      <p>HengLong, a Computer Science student at Brigham Young University–Hawaii, and an aspiring to be Fullstack-Developer.
+      <p>HengLong, a Computer Science student at Brigham Young University–Hawaii, and an aspiring to be Full-Stack Developer.
       </p>
       <a href="#about-me" class="button">Learn more</a>
     </section>